idler66/SSPF/README.md

-# SmallStepShortestPath
-SSSPA, A new shortest path algorithm that completely avoids problems caused by relaxation operations of Dijkstra's algorithm
+SSPF is the abbreviation of Small Step Path Finder.
+It includes a very efficient shortest path algorithm without relaxation operations named small step shortest path algorithm, and a new exact polynomial-time universal Steiner tree algorithm based on the shortest path algorithm.